cloud-gov/cg-site/content/docs/help.md

 ### Want to use cloud.gov?

-Start with our [intake form](https://docs.google.com/forms/d/e/1FAIpQLSevZfuJ_4KE-MZlm9gttYfsXQp0PJL7OR6k6LbZ9XnFn-oA6g/viewform) to tell us about your organization and applications</a>.
+Start with our [interest form](https://docs.google.com/forms/d/e/1FAIpQLSevZfuJ_4KE-MZlm9gttYfsXQp0PJL7OR6k6LbZ9XnFn-oA6g/viewform) to tell us about your organization and applications</a>.
 We’ll schedule a call where we can go over needs, options, and questions.
 You can also email [cloud-gov-inquiries@gsa.gov](mailto:cloud-gov-inquiries@gsa.gov), including to request a [free sandbox account]({{< relref "overview/pricing/rates.md" >}}) (available to anyone with a .gov or .mil email address).

 To get news about cloud.gov, [sign up for email updates](/#updates).